-Led by Chinese students from Wittenborg University, the Apeldoorn branch of the Association of Chinese Students and Scholars in the Netherlands (ACSSNL) was successfully launched last week.
+Led by Chinese students from WUAS, the Apeldoorn branch of the Association of Chinese Students and Scholars in the Netherlands (ACSSNL) was successfully launched last week.
 ACSSNL is the largest volunteer organization representing Chinese students and scholars in the Netherlands.

 The initiative is funded by the Chinese embassy in the Netherlands.
 The launch brings the number of ACSSNL-branches in the Netherlands to 18, spread all over in the country’s big cities like Amsterdam, The Hague, Rotterdam, Nijmegen, Groningen and Wageningen.